Pebble Epoxy Flooring $129.00

 - Upgraded the appearance of the front view of my home

-Other Uses for Epoxy
+Other Uses for Pebble Tile

 Everstone also makes an attractive, slip-resistant deck for swimming pools and backyard patios.
 The pebbles are offered in a variety of colors, so you can really spiff up a dull, drab beige or cement colored patio or pool deck, using the Everstone Product.
 Looks great, right?
 Well before you decide on an Epoxy surface, you might want to read a little bit more.

-Epoxy Flooring Then and Now
+Pebble Epoxy Flooring Then and Now

-As you can see by the photo to the left, the pebble stone surface was quite smooth, even and shiny immediately after installation.
+As you can see by the photo to the left, the pebble tile surface was quite smooth, even and shiny immediately after installation.
 It definitely added a unique, classy look to the front of our home.
-Pebble epoxy flooring requires a stain treatment every couple of years or so to keep the surface looking brilliant and shiny.
+Pebble tile flooring requires a stain treatment every couple of years or so to keep the surface looking brilliant and shiny.
 Most of us would have no problem doing this type of work ourselves and my Everstone installer even offered to train me on what stain to use and how to do it.
 This seems like a reasonable maintenance expense to keep the front porch looking nice so I was completely onboard with the idea of having to do this.
 However, before proceeding with this installation there were a couple of other issues I wish I had considered.
 The Now photos below will describe this better than I can in words.